gargeti/tasks1/README.md

 # tasks1
 Impledge Task submission
 Overview
-This program is designed to iden fy the longest compound word and the second-longest compound word in a given list of words.
+This program is designed to identify the longest compound word and the second-longest compound word in a given list of words.
 A compound word is defined as a word formed by combining two or more shorter words from the same list.
 The program processes two input files (Input_01.txt and Input_02.txt), each containing a list